.....UNDER NEW OWNERSHIP

 Flinders Island Holiday Cabins

-The Flinders Island Cabin Park is the first choice for easy self-catering Flinders Island holiday accommodation that delivers the peace and relaxation one expects from a special holiday destination in Tasmania plus the benefit of Flinders Island Car Rental and Flinders Island Bicycle Rental.
+The Flinders Island Cabin Park is the first choice for easy self-catering Flinders Island holiday accommodation that delivers the peace and relaxation one expects from a special holiday destination in Tasmania plus the benefit of Flinders Island Car Rental.
 Flinders Island Cabin Park provides a variety of Flinders Island Self Contained Accommodation from basic Queen bed or two single bed cabins to 1 and 2 bedroom ensuite cabins.
 Catering for individuals, families and groups Flinders Island Cabin Park has accommodation to suit every budget.

 Accommodation and Car Hire Reviews and Comments